gleam-lang/gleam/notes/talk.md

 These declaritive rules continue.
-There's rules defining an attribute, many attributes, pieces of text, and content that is composed of many pieces of text and whitespace, until finally we reach the Rootsymbol, an element.
+There's rules defining an attribute, many attributes, pieces of text, and content that is composed of many pieces of text and whitespace, until finally the Rootsymbol is reached.
+My Rootsymbol is an element.

 ```erlang
 element -> names                    % a.btn